cncf/tag-security/governance/tag-attribution.md

 ### Attribution Qualifier

-It is prefferable, but not required, that personally attributed works include a qualifying statement if the CNCF or the TAG is mentioned in the author byline or article content.
+It is preferable, but not required, that personally attributed works include a qualifying statement if the CNCF or the TAG is mentioned in the author byline or article content.